Why are Tourists visiting Uganda? Why should I visit Uganda?

 Primate lovers can have a field day in Uganda.
-The country is home to about 5,000 chimpanzees, the most in all of East Africa.
-Kibale Forest National Park is considered the premier chimpanzee tracking destination.
+The country is home to about 5,000 chimpanzees, the most in East Africa, and Kibale Forest National Park is considered the premier chimpanzee tracking destination.
 Trekking here takes nowhere the effort that gorilla trekking does.
-The chimpanzee’s sightings while trekking is not hit and miss, but almost a sure thing every time.
+While trekking, the chimpanzee’s sightings are not hit and miss but almost a sure thing every time.

-You trek through the rainforest in Kibale Forest National Park, led by rangers searching for our closest cousins whose DNA- 98,9% like ours.
-On the trail, you might see red-tailed monkeys, black and white colobus, a myriad of tropical birds and butterflies.
+You trek through the rainforest in Kibale Forest National Park, led by rangers searching for our closest cousins whose DNA- is 98,9% like ours.
+On the trail, you might see red-tailed monkeys, black and white colobus, a myriad of tropical birds, and butterflies.

-Long before you see the chimpanzees, you will hear their screeches echoing through the forest.
-A troop of chimpanzees all around you is an awesome sight, nothing resembling visiting them in a zoo.
+Before you see the chimpanzees, you will hear their screeches echoing through the forest.
+A troop of chimpanzees all around you is an incredible sight, nothing resembling visiting them in a zoo.

 Kibale Forest is the best place for sure sightings in Uganda.
-There are four other places where you can track them in the wild such as Kalinzu Forest near Queen Elizabeth Park.
-In the Kyamburu Gorge in Queen Elizabeth Park.
+There are four other places to track them in the wild: Kalinzu Forest near Queen Elizabeth Park and the Kyamburu Gorge in Queen Elizabeth Park.
 In the Budongo Forest near Murchison Falls National Park and Semliki National Park.

 There are a limited number of permits for the Habituation Experience, and one must plan to have more time with the Gorillas, Chimpanzees, and Golden Monkeys.

-This is a once-in-a-lifetime opportunity for those that want longer than an hour with the primates.
+This is a once-in-a-lifetime opportunity for those that want more extended than an hour with the primates.
 Photographers prefer to have more time to take that perfect photo of the primates.
-Others appreciate the hands-on and learning experience that takes place during the Habituation Experience.
+Others appreciate the hands-on learning experience during the Habituation Experience.

 \Uganda is more than primates.
-It home to the Big-7.
-That is the Big-5, Lions, Elephants, Buffaloes, Leopards, Rhinos, Mountain Gorillas, and Chimpanzees.
+It is home to the Big-7.
+The Big-5, Lions, Elephants, Buffaloes, Leopards, Rhinos, Mountain Gorillas, and Chimpanzees.
 You will have incredible encounters with the Mountain Gorillas and Chimpanzees and the abundant wildlife found in the Pearl of Africa.

-Encounter the Tree-Climbing Lions in the fig trees of Ishasha in Queen Elizabeth National Park, the largest number of Nubian (Rothschild) Giraffes in Murchison Falls Park.
+Encounter the Tree-Climbing Lions in the fig trees of Ishasha in Queen Elizabeth National Park, the most significant number of Nubian (Rothschild) Giraffes in Murchison Falls Park.
 The growing number of Elephants in Queen Elizabeth National Park, Murchison Falls National Park, and Kidepo Valley Park.

 Spot numerous Leopards on a nocturnal or track Rhinos on foot.
 See the enormous Nile Crocodiles along the River Nile in Murchison Falls National Park or the highest concentration of hippos along the Kazinga Channel in Queen Elizabeth Park.

-A Safari in Uganda means more than primates.
-It truly is the Big-5 plus—a Safari destination not to be missed.
+A Safari in Uganda means more than primates, and it truly is the Big-5 plus—a Safari destination not to be missed.

 Why visit Uganda?
 Incredible Wildlife Encounters

-Uganda has been truly gifted by nature.
-It is unlike any other safari destination in Africa.
+Uganda has been truly gifted by nature, and it is unlike any other safari destination in Africa.
 It is no wonder that Winston Churchill, a seasoned traveler wrote Winston Churchill wrote in 1908, “The Kingdom of Uganda is a fairy tale.
 The landscape is different… from anything elsewhere to be seen in the whole range of Africa.”

-Uganda is a country jam-packed with breathtaking scenery, natural wonders that will amaze you.
-Bwindi Impenetrable Forest was named the most beautiful place in the world by CNN-Travel.
-Mgahinga Gorilla National Park was named the third “Must-Photograph” place in the World.
+Uganda is a country jam-packed with breathtaking scenery and natural wonders that will amaze you.
+Bwindi Impenetrable Forest was named the most beautiful place by CNN-Travel.
+Mgahinga Gorilla National Park was named the third “Must-Photograph” place.

 Those who have visited here are surprised by what they find.
 An evergreen landscape with scenery befitting any coffee table picture book.
-Scenes such as the gorilla-highlands of southwest Uganda with its terraced hillsides are a sight to behold.
-The Virunga Volcanoes in the southwest of the country, Mount Elgon in the will delight you.
+Scenes such as the gorilla highlands of southwest Uganda with its terraced hillsides are a sight to behold.
+The Virunga Volcanoes in the country’s southwest Mount Elgon will delight you.
 Taking a savanna game drive in the shadows of the snowcapped Rwenzori Mountains of the Moon cannot be replicated elsewhere.
 You have to come and see Uganda for yourself.

 Why visit Uganda?
 The scenery that you do not find elsewhere in all of Africa

-Uganda is one of Africa’s favorite and richest Birding destinations, with well over 1,060 plus species of birds recorded.
-A country the size of the US State of Oregon is home to ten percent of all the bird species recorded in the world.
+Uganda is one of Africa’s favorite and most prosperous Birding destinations, with well over 1,060 plus species of birds recorded.
+A country the size of the US State of Oregon is home to ten percent of all the bird species recorded in the World.

-Home to over 1,6o0 plus, bird species can be found across many habitats from forests, swamps, lakes.
-Savannahs to cultivated lands.
-There are native to regions and Uganda birds plus the seasonal migrating birds such as the lesser flamingoes that can be seen in the country.
+Home to over 1,6o0 plus, bird species can be found across many habitats from forests, swamps, lakes, and Savannahs to cultivated lands.
+There are native regions and Uganda birds plus the seasonal migrating birds such as the lesser flamingoes seen in the country.
 Additionally, there are seventeen globally near-threatened and five threatened species.

-Even those that are not into birdwatching will enjoy the feathered creatures that you see here.
+Even those not into birdwatching will enjoy the feathered creatures you see here.
 You will most likely come across the gray crowned crane, called the crested crane in Uganda.
-It is the national bird of Uganda and is found in its crest and on the flag.
+It is the national bird of Uganda and is found on its crest and the flag.
 When you are flying with Uganda airlines, flying with the crested.
 Even the national football team is called the cranes.

 Why visit Uganda?
 It is one of the best Birding Destinations in Africa.

-7. Adrenaline Pumping Adventures on the Nile in Jinja
+7. Uganda means Adrenaline Pumping Adventures on the Nile in Jinja

 Young or older, there are those looking for Adrenaline Pumping Adventures.
-Uganda is the best country in East Africa for that and the town of Jinja on the Nile in particular.
+Uganda is the best country in East Africa for that, and the town of Jinja on the Nile in particular.
 It is known as the Adrenaline Adventure Capital of Africa.
-Adventurists come from far and wide to the town for challenging extreme sports such as the famous white water rafting on the wild side of the Nile.
+Adventurists come from far and wide to the city for challenging extreme sports, such as the famous white-water rafting on the wild side of the Nile.

-The River Nile near Jinja is where those seeking adrenaline-pumping adventures will find some of the best white water rapids in all of Africa.
+The River Nile near Jinja is where those seeking adrenaline-pumping adventures will find some of the best white-water rapids in Africa.
 Extreme Kayakers from all over the world head here in their quest for more challenges.

-There the ultimate daredevil deed of bungee jumping into the Nile day and night for the bold and brave.
-For those wanting something gentler on the Nile, there is the family float.
+The ultimate daredevil deed of bungee jumping into the Nile day and night for the bold and brave.
+There is the family float for those wanting something gentler on the Nile.
 Or a Sundowner Cruise on the Nile.

-You can also enjoy quad biking, biking, horseback riding, fishing, birding along the Nile.
+You can also enjoy quad biking, horseback riding, fishing, and birding along the Nile.
 Jinja on the Nile has something for everyone.

-Uganda is much more than Primates and wildlife but a hiking and climbing Destination that beyond the wildest dreams of those that want to hit the trails and climb the peaks found in the Pearl of Africa.
-There are the Rwenzori Mountains of the Moon, where you cannot climb the peaks of the tallest Mountain Range in Africa but hike in the foothills.
-A mountain range that is taller than the Alps of Europe and where you can climb for a lot less the third highest peak in Africa, Mount Margherita.
+Uganda is much more than Primates and wildlife but a hiking and climbing destination beyond the wildest dreams of those who want to hit the trails and climb the peaks found in the Pearl of Africa.
+There are the Rwenzori Mountains of the Moon, where you cannot climb the heights of the tallest Mountain Range in Africa but hike in the foothills.
+A mountain range is more elevated than the Alps of Europe and can climb for a lot less than the third highest peak in Africa, Mount Margherita.

-Take a day to climb one of the three Virunga Volcanoes, called the Mufumbiro Mountains, the Mountains that cook in Mgahinga National Park, or do a three to four-day climb an extinct massive volcano in the east of the country, Mount Elgon.
+Take a day to climb one of the three Virunga Volcanoes, called the Mufumbiro Mountains, the Mountains that cook in Mgahinga National Park, or do a three to four-day climb a massive, extinct volcano in the east of the country, Mount Elgon.

-Bwindi Impenetrable Forest was named on CNN Travels Best Hiking Trails in the world list.
+Bwindi Impenetrable Forest was named CNN Travels Best Hiking Trails in the world list.
 Here you cannot track the Gentle Giants of the forest.
 Take one of the countless trails in and around the forest.
-Every national park has trails that will delight seasoned hikers that want to hit the trails in Africa.
+Every national park has trails that will delight seasoned hikers who want to hit Africa’s trails.

 Why visit Uganda?
 Hitting the Trails-Climbing the Peaks

 Ugandan Culture – Rich and Diverse.
-Culture, Traditions, handed down from generation to generation, not in books, but underneath the Village Elders’ Mango Trees.
-The Legends and ways of old shared again in Proverbs, legends, tales, and stories, keeping them alive in the hearts of the young.
+Culture, Traditions are handed down from generation to generation, not in books but underneath the Village Elders’ Mango Trees.
+The Legends and ways of the old are shared again in Proverbs, legends, tales, and stories, keeping them alive in the hearts of the young.

-Those Legends, Tales, Proverbs passed on to younger generations, to their hearts and minds, are still practiced in their various forms and make up the Culture of Uganda, making others call Authentic Africa.
+Those Legends, Tales, and Proverbs passed on to younger generations, to their hearts and minds, are still practiced in various forms and make up the Culture of Uganda, making others call Authentic Africa.